openharmony/docs/en/application-dev/device/vibrator-guidelines.md

 ## When to Use

-You can set different vibration effects as needed, for example, customizing vibration effects with different intensities and durations for buttons on the device, and customizing one-shot or periodic vibration effects with different intensities and durations for alarm clocks and incoming calls.
+You can set different vibration effects as needed, for example, customizing the vibration intensity, frequency, and duration for button touches, alarm clocks, and incoming calls.

 ## Available APIs